Preparing for a junior developer interview

 Getting good at live interviews is learning how not to freak out in that moment when you’re asked a question and you have no idea what to do next.

 So how do you get more comfortable in that moment?

 The first step is to discover—and refine—your mental process for solving problems.
 The second is to practice verbalizing that process in front of other people.
 Focus on process as much as content.

 For most junior interviews, how you articulate your thought process is just as important as getting the answer right.
 Interview questions are meant to be hard, maybe even unsolvable in the amount of time given.
 An interviewer is trying to get a sense of how you think, not just what you know.

 When I don’t know how to solve a problem, I use this strategy: I try to think of the simplest solution first.
 I make it known to the interviewer that this may not be the correct solution, it’s just the simplest one.
 Then, I explain the benefits and drawbacks of that solution.
 I then evaluate (out loud) whether the benefits outweigh the drawbacks.
 If the drawbacks are too consequential, I’ll try to think of a solution that will solve for these drawbacks, and restart the same process.
 This may not get me to the correct answer all the time, but the method is a solid one, and over time I’ve learned how to evaluate solutions more quickly and thoroughly.

 The single best thing you can do to prepare for an interview is to do mock interviews.
-Ask what the format of your next interview will be (remote or in-person?
-In a group setting or one person at a time?) and format your mock interviews similarly.
+Ask what the format of your next interview will be—remote or in-person?
+In a group setting or one person at a time?
+Format your mock interviews accordingly.
 Ask a mentor, friend, or former teacher if they’d be your mock interviewer.
 All the times I’ve prepared for an interview this way, I’ve never regretted it.